Before you self-publish a book, make sure you have everything in place and ready.

 A good book description will take hours, days, or even weeks to get right.

-Ideally, it should be around 600 words and be written with the aim of hooking a potential book buyer.
+Ideally, it should be around 600 words and written to hook a potential book buyer.

 Don’t merely summarize your story.